Newry, Mourne and Down road closures: two for motorists to avoid this week

 The latest expected works list, with notes from National Highways, shows that two closures are due to start this week:

-• A5, from 9pm March 21 to 6am March 23, slight delays (under 10 minutes): A5 westbound, wolfshead island, lane closure on island with approaches for electrical signage repairs.
+• A483, from 8pm March 28 to 6am March 30, slight delays (under 10 minutes): A483 northbound and southbound, Wrexham Road Interchange Roundabout to B5445 Wrexham Rd, junction - Lane closure Switching for Electrical works.

-• A5, from 9am April 4 to 5pm April 13, slight delays (under 10 minutes): A5 eastbound and westbound, Five crosses island to the B5009 junction, Lane closure with traffic signals for drainage clearance works.
+• A5, from 8pm March 30 to 6am March 31, moderate delays (10-30 minutes): A5 Gledrid roundabout to wales border, carriageway closure for carriageway repairs.

 National Highways is responsible for maintaining motorways and major A-roads, so closures of smaller roads will not be included in their schedule.